 3) Your own assessment of me and the environment I work in - is this right for you?

-Location: My Psychotherapy practice is less than 1 mile from junction 8 of the M27, Just off the A27, and has free parking on the main road outside or further down the road, just past the shops, there is a short stay car park which is also free.
+Location: My Psychotherapy practice is less than 1 mile from junction 8 on the M27, Just off the A27, and has free parking on the main road outside or further down the road, just past the shops, there is a short stay car park which is also free.

 My practice is above a shop called Complexions and there is a side entrance for you to use.
 Here there is an intercom system installed, which has Tree View written on it, please ring this on arrival.
-The practice is in the back of the building, overlooking the garden and has a tree view.
+My practice is in the back of the building, overlooking the garden and has a tree view.
 Please see my website for pictures of my therapy room.